clayjonezie/gamma/README.md

 gamma
 =====

 An interpreted notepad style calculator for various calculations in non-formal text.
 Also variables.
+In da browser.